Cafe Mandalay Huddersfield Review

 With Café Mandalay being possibly the very first restaurant in the north specialising in contemporary Burmese cuisine we can completely understand you wondering what the food is actually like?
 As Myanmar borders a few countries around Asia there’s influences from and elements similar to much loved Asian cuisines.
 Any Chinese, Thai or Indian food lovers will be in their element with their flavoursome menu.
 There’s also an impressive selection of teas, coffees, cocktails and internationally sourced beers and spirits.

-Split into street food small plates, salads, main courses and desserts, there’s plenty of choice depending on how hungry you may be.
+Split into street food small plates, salads, main courses and desserts, there’s plenty of choices depending on how hungry you may be.
 Choosing starters was our first tough decision as the dishes all sounded so delicious.
 Thankfully the Mandalay Street Food Taster (£8.99) meant the two of us could sample a range of dishes to share.

 Utilising some of the best of Yorkshire produce together with the flavours and influences of Myanmar was like a match made in heaven.
 Firstly, our sharing starter featured locally sourced crispy fried quail in a lightly spiced batter, served with sweet chilli dipping sauce.
 The crispy chickpea tofu and quail egg pancakes both tasted great and a hit with vegans and vegetarians alike.
 My personal favourite had to be the minced prawn and split pea balls, perfectly paired with the fruity hit of the sweet and sour tamarind dipping sauce.
 All the street food dishes come with the most amazing Burmese slaw, dressed with lime juice, fish sauce, birds eye chilli and sesame oil for a big kick of flavour!